 |Applicable For:||Freshers & Experience|

 And you can include the respective test cases for the same.
 We are writing test cases based on the web form application.
 I have attached the screenshot below.
-You can also use the checkbox screenshot below for writing your test cases.
+You can also use the checkbox screenshot below to write your test cases.

 Some apps also use the checkbox data to decide user behavior for further application usage.
 In either case, checkboxes decide the user’s choices.